SU_B_02

 [i] Try to get it on the right track.

-Yes, without waiting for the parents to arrive.
+[r] Yes, without waiting until the parents are there.
 But you can’t do that here.

-Is it understandable [to you] why you can’t do that here?
+[i] Is it understandable why you can’t do this here?

-Yes, it’s understandable because education and culture are different.
-That’s the reason.
+[r] Yes, it is understandable because education and culture differ.
+This is the reason.

-[i] With us it would be if your father wasn’t there, then your uncle on your father’s side would be in charge.
+[i] With us it would be if your father is not there Then your uncle is in charge of the paternal.

-But it looks different here.
-How do you see it?
+[i] But here it looks different.
+How do you see that?

 [r] It’s different.
-Here for example […] In Guinea, if you have an event where a lot of people are invited [Djama], like a death or something like that, when the father isn’t there anymore, then the uncle on the father’s side can take responsibility.
-But here, for example, the people you’ve met here or the roommates [partners?] could stand for you.
+Here to Example [… ] In Guinea, if you have an event where many People are invited [Djama], such as a death or something in such a way, if the father is no longer there, then the uncle can take responsibility on the paternal.
+But here, for example, could they People who have met here, or the roommates [partner?]
+Stand for you.
 Or the government.
-But if it still doesn’t work out, you can find a lawyer.
-We [in Guinea] wouldn’t need that.
-Unless it’s a big problem.
-For example, if it’s about problems between the government and officials or something like that, you’d call in a lawyer.
-Otherwise, you would often [agree, help] each other.
+But if it shouldn’t work, you can look for a lawyer.
+We would not need that with us [in Guinea].
+Unless it is a problem of large scales.
+For example, if it is about problems between the government and civil servants or the similar, then a lawyer would be involved.
+Otherwise, one would often have to agree on each other [_?].

-[i] Um, they’ve told us a lot about themselves.
+[i] um, they have already told us a lot about themselves.

-[i] At some point we have to come to an end, too.
+[r] Hmm Hm.
+At some point we have to come to an end.

-[i] […] then we ask you to tell us your closing words.
+[i] […] Then we ask you to tell your closing word.
 Your last word.